Getting a Django Application to 100% Test Coverage2019-04-30

 However, there’s a more integrated way of achieving this inside Django.

-omit in the configuration file, since that also runs before coverage starts.
+omit in the configuration file, since it runs before coverage starts.

 (It’s fine, and good, to put them on multiple lines.
 Ignore the furious red from my blog’s syntax highlighter.)

-.report() method doesn’t exit for us like the commandline method.
+.report() method doesn’t exit for us like the commandline method does.

 Instead we do our own test on the returned